First football game televised on Pac-12 Network

 Utes will hold 15 practices, spring game is Apr.
 21

-From 1996-2002, he was certified as an agent through the National Football League's Player Association (NFLPA) and trained players for the NFL combine.
-From 2000-11, he was the sideline reporter for ESPN 700, Utah's flagship radio station.
-Before that, he spent three years as a sideline analyst for local television stations KUTV and KJZZ in their Ute broadcasts.
+Shah took a unique path into coaching after finishing his Utah playing career as an all-conference safety.
+A trial attorney for 12 years, Shah stayed tethered to the game as a certified agent through the NFL's Player Association (NFLPA) from 1996-2002 and by training players for the NFL Combine.
+In addition, he was a sideline reporter for Utah's flagship radio station ESPN 700 from 2000-11 and he spent three years as a sideline analyst for local television stations KUTV and KJZZ in their Ute broadcasts.

-As an NFL agent, he negotiated multi-million dollar contracts and represented players in the NFL, CFL and NFL Europe.
-Among his clients was his brother Karim Abdul Jabbar (now known as Abdul Karim-Al Jabbar), an NFL running back for the Miami Dolphins, Cleveland Browns and Indianapolis Colts from 1996-2000.
+As an agent, he negotiated multi-million dollar contracts and represented players in the NFL, CFL and NFL Europe.
+Among his clients was his brother Karim Abdul Jabbar (now known as Abdul Karim-Al Jabbar), a former running back for the Miami Dolphins, Cleveland Browns and Indianapolis Colts.

 From 2006-11, Shah was a trial attorney with Siegfried & Jensen, the largest personal injury law firm in the state of Utah.
 He specialized in medical malpractice and catastrophic automobile accidents.
 Before that, he was a commercial litigator with Parsons, Behle & Latimer from 2001-06.

 A four-year letterman for the Utes from 1990-93, Shah started three seasons at strong safety before he incurred a career-ending neck injury three games into his senior season.
-An honorable mention all-WAC safety in 1991 and 1992 and a team captain, Shah still holds the school record for sacks in a game (4) and ranks second all-time at Utah in tackles for loss in game (5) and tackles for loss yards in a game (30).
-He was named the Sports Illustrated National Defensive Player of the Week, as well as WAC Player of the Week, in Utah's 1991 win over Oregon State.
-His 12 total tackles in that game included five tackles for a loss of 30 yards, four sacks (19 yards) and two forced fumbles.
+A team captain, Shah was an honorable mention all-Western Athletic Conference safety in 1991 and 1992.
+He was named the Sports Illustrated National Defensive Player of the Week and WAC Player of the Week in Utah's 1991 win over Oregon State, when he contributed 13 tackles, five tackles for loss, three sacks and two forced fumbles.
+Shah's performance against OSU still ranks in the top five in Utah's single-game record book in four different categories: tackles for loss, forced fumbles, sacks and total lost yards (30).
 He also ran indoor track for the Utes, competing in the 60-yard dash and long jump from 1990-92.
 He qualified for the WAC Indoor Track and Field Championships all three years.

 Bachelor's in political science